-- 17.28 This is only applicable to payment initiation services.
+- 17.2328 This is only applicable to payment initiation services.
 As part of the payment initiation process, a PISP will transmit a payment order to the ASPSP for processing.
 Immediately after receipt of this payment order, the ASPSP must provide or make available to the PISP 'all information on the initiation of the payment transaction and all information accessible to the ASPSP regarding the execution of the payment transaction'.
-This is likely to take place during the communication session in which the payment is initiated. - 17.29 In our view, the requirement to provide or make available 'all information on the initiation of the payment transaction and all information accessible to the ASPSP regarding the execution of the payment transaction' would include, as a minimum, the information, as specified in regulation 45 of the PSRs 2017, that would be provided or made available to the customer directly if the customer initiated a payment.
-It would therefore include: - a reference enabling the payer to identify the payment transaction and, where appropriate, information relating to the payee - the amount of the payment transaction in the currency used in the payment order
+This is likely to take place during the communication session in which the payment is initiated. - 17.2429 In our view, the requirement to provide or make available 'all information on the initiation of the payment transaction and all information accessible to the ASPSP regarding the execution of the payment transaction' would include, as a minimum, the information, as specified in regulation 45 of the PSRs 2017, that would be provided or made available to the customer directly if the customer initiated a payment.
+Information regarding the 'execution of the payment transaction'lt would therefore include information regarding a failure or refusal to execute a transaction.:

+- a reference enabling the payer to identify the payment transaction and, where appropriate, information relating to the payee - the amount of the payment transaction in the currency used in the payment order

 - the amount of any charges for the payment transaction payable by the payer (to the payer's PSP) and, where applicable, a breakdown of the amounts of such charges - where an exchange rate is used in the payment transaction (by the payer's PSP) and the actual rate used in the payment transaction differs from the rate provided in accordance with regulation 43(2)(d) of the PSRs 2017, the actual rate used or a reference to it, and the amount of the payment transaction after that currency conversion - the date on which the PSP received the payment order - 17.30 Additionally, under regulation 44 of the PSRs 2017, a PISP is required to provide the payer certain additional information after the initiation of the payment order.
 This includes confirmation of the successful initiation of the payment order with the payer's ASPSP.
 It is necessary, therefore, for the ASPSP to provide this confirmation to the PISP, in order for the PISP to provide it to the payer.
-The ASPSP must also provide any other information on the initiation and execution of the payment transaction that it would otherwise provide directly to the payment service user pursuant to SCA-RTS Article 36(2).
+The ASPSP must also provide any other information on the initiation and execution of the payment transaction that it would otherwise provide directly to the payment service user pursuant to SCA-RTS.
+Article 36(2).